 Japanese Greetings (Casual)

-Our next line of Japanese greetings is to only be used in casual situations with familiars.
+Our next line of Japanese greetings is only used in casual situations with familiars.
 Here’s where the more advanced students might find a hidden gem or two – let’s take a look:

 “How have things been lately?” in Japanese